davekacz/NBA_Salary_Prediction/README.md

 * Who are the highest value players?
 Players the model thinks should be paid more than they actually are.
 What teams has the most value, the least.

+Once we come up with best performing model, can grab the best estimator from all the training.

+Train the model on all previous season data.
+Apply a scaling factor where appropriate on current season data, then predict on it.

+Inaccuracies aren't exactly *wrong*.
+We can consider the results what a player is actually worth.
+Doing some testing on the simple models, Steph Curry in 2019 was worst prediction.
+Something like 30M difference.
+But that season he was hurt and only played 5 games.
+So maybe he wasn't worth his 40M contract?

+Anyway we can see what our model thinks a player is worth, highlight some highs and lows.
+Then do a groupby on teams and do the same.

 * Regular Stats vs Advanced Stats.
 Does including advanced stats in the model make them perform significantly more accurately?

 ## Data Clean Up Notes